(A chapter of Akayama DanJay.)

 “Okay,” thought Uzumaki, “but even if you’re leaving, you’re not leaving.”

 She heard a voice from the Hurricane Planet.
 To her surprise, it was not Uzumaki’s voice, but her own.
-“Did you just copy me?”
+“Did you just copy me?” she asked.

 “Oh, gosh,” said Nakayama.
 “This is confusing.”